 3. Take Advantage of Brand-Specific Perks

 Other common perks are discounts toward onboard purchases, private lounge access (which can cost $50 or more per person) and free in-flight WiFi.
 The food and drink discounts are common on low-tier cards, but lounge access and free WiFi are typically associated with top-tier cards.
-A premium credit card with travel benefits will have a higher annual fee (generally $300 to $450).
+A premium credit card with travel benefits will have a higher annual fee (around $200 to $550).

 4. Travel and Hotel Stays